lpod/lpod-docs/level1-structured-containers.rst

 ``insert_element()`` as usual.
 An optional ``style`` parameter, specifying the name of a list style, may be provided to ``odf_create_list()``; however, the style of an existing list may be set or changed using ``set_style()``.
+Another option, ``continue numbering``, is a boolean value that, if true, means that "if the numbering style of the preceding list is the same as the current list, the number of the first list item in the current list is the number of the last item in the preceding list incremented by one" (default=false).

 A list header is created "in place" with ``set_header()``, called from a list element; this method returns an ODF element that can be used later as a context